 You can define image size and image format (square or normal).
 Photos are saved in jpeg format – an estimate for the filesize will be indicated.
 Make sure you have enough free storage on the target before you begin!
 You can also embedd a date/time stamp and an optional caption.

 To use Twitter, you need to setup your Twitter account in the general settings of you device – not within PixWebcam!
-Once you have your account ready, you can enable the Twitter target and your Twitter account will be used automatically.
+Scroll down to the social media accounts and select Twitter.
+Within the Twitter settings, you need to login with your Twitter account (You don’t need to install the Twitter app).
+Once the account is added and visible there (@xyz) you can open PixWebcam and select the Twitter target in Setup.
+You can enable the Twitter target and your Twitter account will be used automatically.
 The first time you do this, you need to confirm access.
-If you want to change that later, go back to the Twitter settings in the general settings of you device.
+If you previously denied this, go back to the Twitter settings in the general settings of you device and turn on back on.
+(You’ll see an entry for PixWebcam, including the icon)

 You can add a fixed text to your tweet consisting of up to 120 characters.
 The text will be added to every photo posted.